×

 Photos by Samantha Davis: Murray County Central's Carter Hanson goes up for a layup in the first half against Lac qui Parle Valley Wednesday afternoon in a Red Rock Conference prep boys basketball game at Southwest Minnesota State University.
 The Rebels defeated the Eagles 71-40.

 “I think, especially in transition, it [our driving] was pretty consistent.
-I think we were a little out of control at times, with maybe throwing up some shots that were off of two feet, or [not] very balanced, but they saw the lanes,” MCC head coach Tim Cariveau said. “[We played with] consistency in executing the game plan, what is asked of them through the huddles and calls with offense, and [didn’t] worry about the other stuff.”
+I think we were a little out of control at times, with maybe throwing up some shots that weren’t off of two feet, or [not] very balanced, but they saw the lanes,” MCC head coach Tim Cariveau said. “[We played with] consistency in executing the game plan, what is asked of them through the huddles and calls with offense, and [didn’t] worry about the other stuff.”

 LQPV entered the night looking for its first win of the season.